Bathrobe's Chinese, Japanese & Vietnamese Writing Systems

 WHAT DO CHINESE CHARACTERS ACTUALLY REPRESENT?

-The letters of the English alphabet, theoretically at least, represent the sounds of language.
+The letters of the English alphabet, theoretically at least, represent the sounds of the language.
 Of course, English spelling is notoriously irregular and no-one would claim that it is completely phonetic.
 In fact, spelling often tells us more than just the sound.
 The ending '-tion', for instance, does not merely represent the pronunciation /-shon/, it also tells us that we are dealing with an abstract noun from Latin ('nation', 'ration', 'procrastination', 'concatenation', etc).
 But in the main, English spelling is tied to sound.

 What, then, do Chinese characters represent?